domino14/macondo/cgp/README.md

 `357/289`

 Note that this supports any number of players.
-Racks and scores would both have n-1 slashes for n-player games, starting with the next-to-move player and ending with the player who last moved
+Racks and scores would both have n-1 slashes for n-player games, starting with the next-to-move player and ending with the player who last moved.

+These scores are before any time-penalty adjustments.

 ### 4. Number of consecutive zero-point turns